ryannix123/aro_ansible/README.md

 # aro_ansible
-Deploy an Azure Red Hat OpenShift cluster using Ansible
+Deploy an Azure Red Hat OpenShift cluster using an Ansible playbook